 Flying High or Flying Too Close to the Sun?
 Comparing Drone Manufacturers Entering the Passenger Market

 Once upon a time, in the not-so-distant past, the idea of flying cars was relegated to the realms of science fiction.
 Fast forward to today, and the skies are abuzz with drone manufacturers daring to rewrite the rules of urban commuting.
-And what better way to explore this high-flying adventure than to uncover who is leading this charge?
+And what better way to peer into this high-flying adventure than to uncover who is new this charge?
 Spoiler alert: It’s a bit like trying to find the best taco in Austin—everyone claims to have it, but who really delivers?

 Who Are the High-Flyers in the Drone Passenger Market?